-Smilelign is a clear orthodontic aligner system that uses the latest technology on the UK dental market to create the smile you have always dreamed of.
-Smilelign is virtually invisible, so people won’t even know you’re having your teeth straightened.
+Smilelign is a clear orthodontic system that uses innovative technology to create the smile you have always dreamed of.
 Traditionally, metal brackets and ugly wires were the only option for straightening teeth.
-By contrast, Smilelign allows you to straighten your teeth without anyone knowing!
+By contrast, Smilelign clear braces are virtually invisible, allowing you to straighten your teeth without anyone knowing!

 HOW DOES SMILELIGN WORK?